A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 } It is worth noting that propagators in AdS take simpler forms in gauges with improved IR behaviour, while at the same time AdS can be considered as an IR regulator of theories in flat spacetime \cite{Callan:1989em}.
 Note, however, that $\beta=1$ is precisely a gauge choice that does not have a flat spacetime counterpart.
 On a similar note, if one tried to look for solutions for the flat spacetime propagator that have $C_4=C_5=0$, one would be forced into choosing complex values for the gauge fixing parameters $\alpha$ and $\beta$.

 Based on these results, we suggest that there exists a covariant gauge for spin-$s$ massless fields for which the propagator obeys

 and in which it takes a generally simple form.
-A natural guess for the generalisation of the formulas for the special values of the gauge fixing parameters $\xi=d/(d-2)$ (spin-$1$) and $\alpha/4=(d+2)/d$ (spin-$2$) is that the gauge-parameter (for suitable normalized gauge-fixing term and suitable choice of any other gauge-fixing parameters) is $\xi_s=(d+2(s-1))/(d-2+2(s-1))$.
+A natural guess for the generalisation of the formulas for the special values of the gauge fixing parameters $\xi=d/(d-2)$ (spin-$1$) and $\alpha/4=(d+2)/d$ (spin-$2$) is that the gauge-parameter (for suitably normalized gauge-fixing term and suitable choice of any other gauge fixing parameters) is $\xi_s=(d+2(s-1))/(d-2+2(s-1))$.
 It would be interesting to investigate further the spin-$s$ case.

-We now turn to the de Sitter case.
-The solution for the graviton propagator for (Lorentzian) dS can be obtained by suitable analytic continuation and it is given by

-where in our conventions the actions are related by $S_{\rm Euclidean}=-iS_{\rm Lorentzian}$.
-The effect of the analytic continuation is to change the hyperbolic functions to the corresponding trigonometric ones.
-We have explicitly checked by an independent computation that the propagator obtained in this way satisfies the defining equations derived directly in dS.
-One can also straightforwardly solve for the ghost propagator in dS and verify the corresponding BRST constraint equation as well.
-We leave a more detailed analysis of the physical properties of the dS propagator for the upcoming paper \cite{MStoappear}.

-\paragraph*{Conclusions} In this Letter we presented a remarkably simple expression for the graviton propagator in a special covariant gauge in AdS and dS.
+\paragraph*{Conclusions} In this Letter we presented a remarkably simple expression for the graviton propagator in a special covariant gauge in AdS.
 The simplicity of the propagator in this gauge is linked to an improved IR behaviour.
 We have suggested that a similar gauge may also exist for higher spin gauge fields.
-The expression for the propagator should make tractable the evaluation of Witten-Feynman diagrams in (A)dS, which would otherwise be out of reach, and since the propagators are valid in arbitrary dimensions using dimensional regularization to regulate the corresponding integrals is a viable choice.
+The expression for the propagator should make tractable the evaluation of Witten-Feynman diagrams in AdS, which would otherwise be out of reach, and since the propagators are valid in arbitrary dimensions using dimensional regularization to regulate the corresponding integrals is a viable choice.
+Another generalisation is to the case of de Sitter spacetime.
+It is simple to see (and we have checked this by an independent computation) that there is a corresponding dS solution of the equations defining the propagators obtained by taking $\mu \to i \mu$ in our AdS solution.
+The physical relevance of this solution requires further analysis.
 We hope to return to these and related issues in future work.

 \paragraph*{Acknowledgements} R.M. is supported by an STFC studentship.
 K.S. is supported in part by the STFC consolidated grant ST/X000583/1 ``New Frontiers in Particle Physics, Cosmology and Gravity."